gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 [^64]: See the Topog., D. ii. c.
 54.

-[^65]: There can be no doubt that, at some remote period, though beyond the reach of any records, a vast tract of low ground extended round the coast of Pembrokeshire and the adjoining counties, washed by the Severn sea.
+[^65]: There can be no doubt that, at some remote period, though
+       beyond the reach of any records, a vast tract of low ground extended round the coast of Pembrokeshire and the adjoining counties, washed by the Severn sea.
 The great storms of the memorable winter of 1172 again laid bare some parts of the coast in Pembrokeshire, and disclosed objects which are here faithfully described by Giraldus.
 He repeats this account in his itinerary, B. i. c.
 13, connecting it with his observations in crossing Newgill sands, near St. David's.
 But it equally applies to those of Ear-weare, near Tenby, which he must have known quite as well, as they lie within ten miles of Manorbeer, the place of his birth.
 Here there was a great forest, called Coed-Traeth, the wood on the strand, or beach, some remains of which still clothe the valleys which open out on the shore, at the verge of the buried tract.
 In both instances the stools and roots of trees are seen in their natural position, the trunks having been broken short off, and imbedded with their branches and leaves.
-Many of them are of large girth; and we have discovered many sorts, such as oak, elm,
+Many of them are of large girth; and we have discovered many sorts, such as oak, elm, in alder, and sallow, which, as Giraldus states, bear the marks of the axe.
+The wood is not only, as he says, black as ebony, but some of it is still so sound that it is converted into gate-posts.
+The strand is still below high-water mark; but when the tide is out, the black earth here mentioned, consisting of decomposed vegetable matter, is carted away by the farmers of the neighbourhood for manure.

+       Remote as the period of this catastrophe must have been, the circumstances are very different from those of the forest embedded on the Norfolk coast, near Cromer, presenting in some respects the same appearances.
+For there the forest lies buried under a mass of drift two hundred feet in thickness; and Lyell considers that its situation implies a subsidence of that depth since the commencement of the Post-Pliocene period, and a subsequent upheaval, as the forest bed of Norfolk is now again so high as to be exposed to view at many points at low water, like those in South Wales.
+See Elements of Geology,
+       c. x.

 [^66]: Roger de Hoveden calls this cardinal Theodimus.
 He gives full details, and has preserved a great number of documents relating to the quarrel between Henry II and Becket, the archbishop's murder, and the proceedings which arose out of it.